-The Symphony's participation in these plans for the annual period ended June 30, 2016, is outlined in the table below.
+The Symphony's participation in these plans for the annual period ended June 30, 2017, is outlined in the table below.
 The "EIN/Pension Plan Number" column provides the Employee Identification Number (EIN) and the three-digit plan number, if applicable.
-Unless otherwise noted, the most recent Pension Protection Act (PPA) zone status available in 2016 and 2015 is for the plan's year end at March 31, 2016 and 2015, respectively.
+Unless otherwise noted, the most recent Pension Protection Act (PPA) zone status available in 2017 and 2016 is for the plan's year end at March 31, 2016 and 2015, respectively.
 The zone status is based on information the Symphony received from the plan and is certified by the plan's actuary.
 Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded and plans in the green zone are at least 80 percent funded.
 The "FIP/RP Status Pending/Implemented" column indicates plans for which a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented.
 The last column lists the expiration date(s) of the collective-bargaining agreement(s) to which the plans are subject.
-Finally, the number of employees covered by the Symphony's multiemployer plans decreased by 17 percent from 2016 and 2015, affecting the period-to-period comparability of the contributions for years 2016 and 2015.
-The decrease is predominantly due to less payments made for musicians no longer employed by the Symphony for previous recording sessions.
-The number of employees covered by the Symphony's multiemployer plans increased by 7% from 2015 and 2014, affecting the period-to-period comparability of the contributions for years 2015 and 2014.
-The increase is predominantly due to payments made for musicians no longer employed by the Symphony for previous recording sessions.